drshahizan/software-engineering/materials/module4/danialharriz/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Software Requirements Document (SRD): Electronic Appliance Registration System
+# Software Requirements Document (SRD): Electronic Appliance Registration System for Universities

 ### 1. Define the Purpose and Scope: